 Don’t Apply for Jobs

 Although you can find some high-paying work on freelance websites, they’re often a race to the bottom.
-The clients who frequent them are usually price shoppers who are looking for the lowest rates, not the most qualified professionals.
+The clients who frequent them are usually price shoppers looking for the lowest rates, not the most qualified professionals.

 Your best clients will most likely come from networking and cold emailing, not freelance websites.
 So you need to break out of the employee mindset of waiting for clients to come to you or applying for jobs all day.
-You need to be proactive and reach out to the companies you want to work with in order to land high-quality contracts and meet your income goals.
+You need to be proactive and reach out to the companies you want to work with to land high-quality contracts and meet your income goals.

 Once you’ve been in business for a few months, you may start getting a steady stream of referrals, which will reduce the need to prospect for new business.
 But until then, flex those marketing muscles by cold emailing and selling yourself to big companies that will pay you what you’re worth.